 Because the pipes are perforated, water will get inside from every angle and will be more easily distributed.
 It’s important to remember that the holes need to point down.
 Otherwise, the water needs to fill the entire ditch before it can reach the holes.

 It’s worth saying that designing and installing piped drainage systems is a big job and should only be handled by certified landscapers.

 Fixing a waterlogged garden is not impossible, nor should it break the bank.
 But it can do wonders for the appearance of your garden during periods of heavy or persistent rain.
 You just need to do a bit of careful planning, and the solution will depend on what is causing the flooding, and how severe a problem it is.

 For only slight or occasional waterlogging, you may think that creating ditches or installing pipe drainage is too much effort.
 In these cases, you can help reduce excess water from affecting your garden by picking the right plants.

 In fact, one of the easiest and cheapest garden drainage solutions is to plant vegetation that is compatible with your soil type.
 For instance, some Hydrangea species are great for regulating wet soils, while clay soil gardens will benefit from species like Geranium and Fuchsia.

 Another solution is to install a rain barrel to collect water from any outbuildings.
 Your house already has a guttering system in place, but what about your shed or greenhouse?
 Installing guttering on outbuildings is relatively simple, and once the gutters are in place, redirect the downpipes to overflow barrels.
 This is an excellent way not only to reduce garden flooding, but it will also provide an extra water supply that you can use during the dryer months.

 FirstLight can help you with all your garden drainage needs.
-If you’re looking for some help and advice, feel free to get in touch with us.
-Our team is standing by and happy to provide any advice you may need.
+If you live in the Leeds area and you’re looking for some help and advice, feel free to get in touch with us and we can arrange a consultation to discuss your needs.